MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 The project runs several risks that could cause problems that would set back the project, they consist of the following:

 ##### Cost Management
-The first risk to the project is one of cost.
+One possible risk to the project is one of cost.
 I could have underestiated the cost of something that I need to complete the project.
 This would undexpectedly drive up costs midway through the project and could stop the project completely if the money could not be found in time.

+##### Hardware/Software Issues
+Hardware such as my home PC or the internet router could become damaged or simple break and stop working.
+This would have a huge impact on the progress of the project as I would be unable to work from home until I got the computer repaired, this would also drive up costs.
+If the router broke or the internet stopped working for other reasons, I would not be able to access online articles/books for research.
+I would also not be able to access any work stored on cloud servers form wherever the internet went down.

-##### Illness/Emergency
+##### Personal Illness/Emergency
-Secondly, personal illness or an emergency personal matter could force me to take time away from the project and as the project had a fixed deadline
+Personal illness or an emergency personal matter could force me to take time away from the project and as the project had a fixed deadline, this could result in the project being incomplete by this date due to not enough time being allocated to the project.

 ### 1.7 Contigency Plans
+To try and reduce the impact these risks could have on the project I have put in place some coningecy plans to account for each risk, they are as follows:

+##### Cost Management Contingency
+To account for any possible unexpected cost increases, In the total cost estimate for the project I have included and 30% overhead to act as a saftey measure that can be used to pay any unexpected costs that may arise during the project.
+As this money is accounted for before the project is started, I can guarentee that the money will be availible at any point during the project should it be needed.

+##### Hardware/Software Issuess Contingency
+To account for PC issues.
+I will have all the software that I need installed on multliple machines (Home desktop, Personal laptop and College computers).
+By having these back-up systems to work from, I will be able to continue my work from any one of these machines as my work will be stored on the cloud.
+To account for internet issues and being unable to access my cloud data, I will always keep an up ot date backup of my project on a external harddrive so I can still take this to any machine and work on my project even without internet access

+##### Personal Illness/Emergency Contingency
+To account for personal illness or emergencys, in my schedule I have set the completed date for my project 10 days ahead of the deadline for the project.
+By using my time effectively and creating a well thought out schedule I am able to have

 ### 1.8 Resources